I-am-PUID-0/DUMB_docs/docs/api/process.md

 #### ℹ️ Notes:

-* Dependencies like Zurg or Rclone will be created using templates and attached to the calling core service.
+* Dependencies like Zurg or rclone are created using templates and attached to the calling core service.
-* Optional services such as `pgadmin` or `zilean` are only started if included and configured.
+* Optional services such as `pgadmin` or `zilean` are started only if included.
-* `debrid_key` is injected into Zurg if required.
+* `debrid_key` is injected into Zurg or Decypharr as needed.
 * `service_options` can override config values such as `log_level`, `port`, or `enabled`.
-* Any startup errors will appear in the `errors` list with detailed messages.
+* Any startup errors appear in the `errors` list.

+---

+### `GET /process/core-services`

+Returns the available core services, their dependencies, and default service options (used by onboarding).

+---

+### `GET /process/optional-services`

+Returns optional services.
+You can pass `core_service` and `optional_services` query params to tailor the list.

 ---